Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Residue Number System and Modular Arithmetic

 \subsection{Possible RNS Mappings on GPU/CPU}

-On GPU, we opted for 64-bit moduli, for performance considerations.
-Each RNS residue is mapped on a vector type \textit{uint2}, that holds two 32-bit words.
-We use the PTX (\textit{parallel thread execution}) pseudo-assembly language for CUDA \cite{PTX30} to implement the RNS operations.\\
+We represent the finite ring $\mathbb{Z}/\ell\mathbb{Z}$ as the integer interval $[0,\ell-1]$.
+Each element is stored in its RNS form.
+On GPU, we opted for 64-bit moduli (i.e.~$k=64$), for performance considerations.
+Even that floating point instructions have higher throughput, integer instructions gave better performances, because with floating point arithmetic, only the mantissa is used and the algorithms are more complex than with integer arithmetic.
+We use the PTX (\textit{parallel thread execution}) pseudo-assembly language for CUDA \cite{PTX30} to implement the RNS operations.

-On CPU, we implemented three versions based on: \begin{itemize} \item MMX instruction set: we map an RNS residue on an unsigned 64-bit integer. \item Streaming SIMD Extensions (SSE) set: a 128-bit XMM register holds two residues, so the processor can process two residues simultaneously.
-The moduli are 63 bits long, since only signed values are supported. \item Advanced Vector Extensions (AVX) set: we use a 256-bit YMM register to hold four residues.
-As the intrinsics for packed arithmetic are available for floating-point formats only, we use the 64-bit floating point components to hold four 52-bit residues. \end{itemize}
+On CPU, we implemented three versions based on: \begin{itemize} \item MMX instruction set: we map an RNS residue to an unsigned 64-bit integer. \item Streaming SIMD Extensions (SSE2) set: a 128-bit XMM register holds two residues, so the processor can process two residues simultaneously. \item Advanced Vector Extensions (AVX2) set: we use the 256-bit YMM register to hold four residues. \end{itemize}